 2. Students should submit the Report on the General Exam form as soon as possible upon completion of the exam process and no later than August 15th of the exam year.

-Few months before of the end of the first academic year, the student should hold a meeting with the Advisory Committee and the Examiners to discuss specific aims of an R01 style grant proposal which is based on his/her proposed thesis project.
+A few months before of the end of the first academic year, the student should hold a meeting with the Advisory Committee and the Examiners to discuss specific aims of an R01 style grant proposal which is based on his/her proposed thesis project or closely related topic.
 The student should write a one-page document on the specific aims, which should be submitted to the Advisory Committee and the Examiners at least three days before a Committee Meeting.
 At the meeting, committee members and examiners will evaluate the content of the Specific Aims and informally examine the student’s readiness for writing a formal proposal.
 If not approved, the student will be asked to revise the specific aims based on the critiques provided by the Advisory Committee.
 Once approved, the student will have 4 weeks to write a formal NIH R01 style grant proposal.

 By four weeks after the approval of the Specific Aims page, a copy of the Grant Proposal must be submitted to each of the committee members and examiners, who will be given 2 weeks to review the proposal.
 The student will have the responsibility to make all the arrangements for the oral exam.